dtudk/pythonsupport-page/docs/uninstall/uninstall-conda.rst

 2. Open your control panel, and press uninstall application

-3. Find all the applications regarding Anaconda, right click on them and press uninstall.
+3. Find all the applications regarding Anaconda (and Miniconda), right click on them and press uninstall.

 MacOS and Linux